 When he got older he’d tried to tell a few, to enlighten them, but it had only made it worse, each crack he’d revealed just became another thing to buff at and to mistrust in those who didn’t.
 This new world was little changed.
 Imperfect people seeing problems only between the light and their image.
 There never was a cure.
 Not really.
 There was nothing to cure.
 This is simply how it is.
 You cannot fix something unless it is broken.
 The world can no more be broken than can a colour, a sound.

 The cold sea lapped at the shore as the last of the dreamlight ebbed into the west, to somewhere else where the day was still strong.
 The longshore breeze blew up across his fire, carrying off the cinders of her notebook.
 First gathering them up, then dispersing them out, again and again, each time further south.
 Like a lost flock of starlings on some ancient migration.
 A distant home, never chosen.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, fat_edWrite a Review